squid-cache/squid-cache.github.io/ThirdPartyModules.rst

 == Bundled modules ==

 The Squid Team is also open to requests from third-parties to bundle extension modules with the Squid releases.
 We are currently developing a set of guidelines to help ease the distribution integration.
-Until they are finalized, we ask interested parties to use a [[Features|Feature submission]] to track them and apply with the project MergeProcedure
+Until they are finalized, we ask interested parties to them for tracking and apply with the project MergeProcedure

 <<Anchor(modules-registry)>>